danblevins/harmonica-songs/README.md

 ## About this Project

 As a new year's resolution for 2023, I decided to learn how to play the chromatic, key of c harmonica.
 However, I got tired of screenshotting all of the notes onto my phone.
 So I'm using this as a list of songs (along with their tabs) that I've practiced playing.
+To learn more, read my [Medium article](https://danblevins.medium.com/how-im-learning-to-play-the-harmonica-e30db3a2607e).

 <br>